Suzuki reaction

-The Suzuki reaction is an organic reaction, classified as a cross-coupling reaction, where the coupling partners are a boronic acid and an organohalide and the catalyst is a palladium(0) complex.
-It was first published in 1979 by Akira Suzuki, and he shared the 2010 Nobel Prize in Chemistry with Richard F. Heck and Ei-ichi Negishi for their contribution to the discovery and development of palladium-catalyzed cross-couplings in organic synthesis.
-This reaction is also known as the Suzuki–Miyaura reaction or simply as the Suzuki coupling.
+The Suzuki reaction or Suzuki coupling is an organic reaction that uses a palladium complex catalyst to cross-couple a boronic acid to an organohalide.
+It was first published in 1979 by Akira Suzuki, and he shared the 2010 Nobel Prize in Chemistry with Richard F. Heck and Ei-ichi Negishi for their contribution to the discovery and development of noble metal catalysis in organic synthesis.
+This reaction is sometimes telescoped with the related Miyaura borylation; the combination is the Suzuki–Miyaura reaction.
 It is widely used to synthesize polyolefins, styrenes, and substituted biphenyls.

+The general scheme for the Suzuki reaction is shown below, where a carbon–carbon single bond is formed by coupling a halide (R1-X) with an organoboron species (R2-BY2) using a palladium catalyst and a base.
+The organoboron species is usually synthesized by hydroboration or carboboration, allowing for rapid generation of molecular complexity.

 Several reviews have been published describing advancements and the development of the Suzuki reaction.
-The general scheme for the Suzuki reaction is shown below, where a carbon-carbon single bond is formed by coupling a halide (R1-X) with an organoboron species (R2-BY2) using a palladium catalyst and a base.